LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/Deno_Development.md

   ...
 }
 ```

+That’s all I have to say about PermID data.

 ### Displaying Symbology Data

 The next step is displaying PermIDs data in a readable format.
 The application uses the [console.table()](https://developer.mozilla.org/en-US/docs/Web/API/console/table) function to print data to a console in a tabular format.